dotnet/docs/CONTRIBUTING.md

 The following list shows some guiding rules that you should keep in mind when you're contributing to the .NET documentation:

 - **DON'T** surprise us with large pull requests.
 Instead, file an issue and start a discussion so we can agree on a direction before you invest a large amount of time.
 For bulk changes, break the work into smaller PRs (up to 100 files).
+This guideline is strongly recommended if your PR doesn't follow the following guidelines.
+- **DO** look at the current [up for grabs](https://github.com/dotnet/docs/labels/up-for-grabs) issues for suggestions on tasks.
+- **DO** create one PR for each task.
+PRs that include multiple unrelated changes are much harder to review.
+That delays reviews and merging PRs.
+This guideline applies to reviews as well: we try not to suggest unrelated changes in reviews; we ask that community reviews adhere to this guideline.
+- **DO** provide a clear description of the work in your PR.
+Tell us what changed and why.
+The default description of "update article.md" isn't helpful for reviewers.
+- **DON'T** submit PRs for style-only changes without prior discussion.
+These PRs take extra time to review for accuracy, and merging them often causes merge conflicts with other important updates.
+We are working toward following a consistent style, but we are balancing that work with other tasks.
+Articles are brought into style conformance when we make major updates for other reasons.
 - **DO** read the [style guide](./styleguide/template.md) and [voice and tone](./styleguide/voice-tone.md) guidelines.
-- **DO** use the [template](./styleguide/template.md) file as the starting point of your work.
+New additions should follow these guidelines.
 - **DO** create a separate branch on your fork before working on the articles.
 - **DO** follow the [GitHub Flow workflow](https://guides.github.com/introduction/flow/).
 - **DO** blog and tweet (or whatever) about your contributions, frequently!

+These guidelines help us respect everyone's time.
+Many people contribute to these repositories.
+Following these guidelines make it easier for us to review and merge your PR in a timely fashion.
+These practices minimize conflicts with PRs from other community members and our team.
+Because PRs that don't follow these guidelines often cause extra work for us and community members, those PRs may be rejected.
+If you want an exception, start by creating an issue.

 > Note: you might notice that some of the topics are not currently following all the guidelines specified here and on the [style guide](./styleguide/template.md) as well.
 We're working towards achieving consistency throughout the site.

 ## Process for contributing